-- Treating others with respect and compassion
+- Treating Others with respect and compassion

 - Acting with personal and academic integrity

 - Taking ownership of their learning

 - Following school behavioral expectations

 - Pursuing victory with honor

 L = Leadership by...

-- Modeling positive behavior - Contributing to a clean and orderly school environment - Engaging in cooperative learning experiences - Participating in extracurricular opportunities

-A = Attitude by...
+- Modeling positive behavior - Contributing to a clean and orderly school environment - Engaging in cooperative learning experiences - Participating in extracurricular opportunities A = Attitude by...

 - Displaying motivation for their learning

 - Accepting rigorous challenges

 - Contributing to a positive school culture

 - Engaging in classroom activities

 - Embracing the culture of continuing education

 S = Scholarship by...

 - Utilizing effective work habits

 - Pursuing a high level of achievement

 - Taking personal responsibility for academic performance

 - Engaging in higher-level thinking skills

 - Using technology to enhance their learning

 S = Service by...

-- Contributing to the well-being of their community - Assisting others in daily interactions - Completing a four year service plan - Participating in a variety of community service projects
+- Contributing to the well-being of their community

+- Assisting others in daily interactions

+- Completing a four-year service plan

+- Participating in a variety of community

+C.L.A.S.S. ~ Character, Leadership, Attitude, Scholarship, Service